 What to Expect When Applying for Life Insurance Coverage

-There are several questions that you will need to answer about your condition when you speak with either the underwriter or the paramed.
+There are several questions that you will need to answer about your pre existing health condition when you speak with either the underwriter or the paramed.
 Below are some examples of things to start thinking about before you meet with them.

 - When were you initially diagnosed with Ankylosing Spondylitis?
 Both the symptoms and the complications of Ankylosing Spondylitis tend to occur over a long period of time.
 The longer you have had the condition, the more likely it is that you will develop complications.
 Therefore, if your diagnosis was recently (as versus in the more distant past), you may be more likely to qualify for a Standard life insurance policy rating.